The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes

 Every vector $\pqty*{ V_{1,\mu}, V_{2,\mu},\dots, V_{N,\mu}, V_{N+1,\mu}, V_{\widetilde{N},\mu},\dots, V_{\widetilde{2},\mu}} $ solving the BdG-equations specifies an operator that creates a particular eigenmode of the interface Hamiltonian with the energy $E_\mu\,,$ see Appendix~\ref{app:BdG}.
 These operators are linear combinations of Majorana fermions $\eta_a$.
 If there is an eigenmode with $E_\mu = 0$, the operator creating it commutes with the Hamiltonian.
 By construction, such a zero mode anticommutes with the fermion parity, which means that it is a Majorana strong zero mode (SZM), in this case even an exact SZM.
 Hence we can find strong zero modes by determining (approximate) zero-energy solutions to the BdG equations presented in Appendix~\ref{app:BdG}.

 We observe that at $E_\mu=0$ the BdG equations for the odd index and even index Majoranas decouple.
 Therefore we solve them separately.
-The interface equations dictate in the case $E_\mu=0$ that (we will drop the index $\mu$ from now on)
+In the case $E_\mu=0\,,$ the interface equations dictate that (we will drop the index $\mu$ from now on)

 From the bulk equations, we get

 These conditions clearly display reflection symmetry with respect to the site $N+1$.
 Note that the coefficient $V_1$, corresponding to the zero mode $\eta_1\, ,$ is not fixed by the BdG equations.
 The system of BdG equations for the (remaining) coefficients with odd indices does not have any nontrivial exact solution.
 Consequently, an exact strong zero mode must not contain Majorana fermions with any of the indices $3,5,\dots,2N-1\,.$ In some cases, it is nevertheless possible to construct approximate solutions involving those Majoranas, as discussed below.